 Here are the results, according to both employers and employees who were surveyed:

-Not surprisingly, the majority of the top 10 productivity killers have to do with too much socializing.
+Not surprisingly, the majority of the top 10 productivity killers have to do with excessive talking at work.
 Left unaddressed, diminished productivity can spell disaster for your business.

 So, as a business leader, what can you do to make sure a quick chat among coworkers doesn’t turn into social hour?
 And better yet, how do you handle it in such a way that you keep employees on track without micromanaging or coming across as a “buzz kill?”